Living Transitional Justice: Integrated Community Learning Program

 Cohort Model (1 Year, February 2020- January 2021)

-The Immersion Experience: Leadership development, public service, social justice and faith
+Key Experience Areas: Leadership development, public service, social justice and faith

 Through an innovative partnership with the Matsunaga Institute for Peace and Conflict Resolution in Hawai’i and the Cubanakoa Foundation, Dwight Hall at Yale | Center for Public Service and Social Justice through its Institute for Civic Engagement is launching an Integrated Community Learning Program at Yale University.
 Over the course of a year beginning in Spring 2020, participants will take part in an intensive immersion learning experience that will expand their capacities as leaders and change-makers.
 By completing a series of integrated learning activities and hands-on projects spanning Connecticut and Hawai’i, student participants will develop unique skills in applied peacemaking and conflict resolution that will equip them to address complex challenges at Yale, in New Haven, and in a rapidly evolving world.

 Program Outline: All students are encouraged to apply.
 Beginning in March, cohort participants will meet to work through assigned readings, reflection, and build community prior to the trip in June.